Terahertz magneto-optical response in ferromagnetic Fe-Co-Al alloys: Introduction

-Moreover, we expect that $\sigma_{xy}$ will be very sensitive on alloying, as even subtle changes in the electronic band structure will change the position of spin-orbit split bands relative to the Fermi level.
-Therefore, in this study we use first-principles techniques to calculate the $\sigma_{xy} (\omega)$ of Fe-Co-Al alloys in the THz regime.
-Our calculations show that alloying is a feasible way to change the THz optical response of ferromagnetic metals such as Fe or Co.
-As expected, we find unusually strong dependence of the $\sigma_{xy}$ in these alloys on both frequency and alloy composition.
+Moreover, we quite generally expect that $\sigma_{xy}$ will be very sensitive on alloying, as even subtle changes in the electronic band structure will change the position of spin-orbit split bands relative to the Fermi level.
+In this study, we use first-principles techniques to calculate the $\sigma_{xy} (\omega)$ in the THz regime for a specific ternary metallic alloy system, Fe-Co-Al. We decided to focus on this alloy in particular, as it is known that the addition of Co to Fe leads to strong variations of spin-polarized density of states, as studied, for example, in Ref.~\cite{schoen2016ultra}.
+Furthermore, even small addition of Al to Fe--Co can lead to large changes in the measured spin-dependent physical properties, as shown in Refs.~\cite{Childress2011,Valenzuela2011,Kimura2014}.
+Our calculations show that alloying is indeed a feasible way to change the THz optical response of ferromagnetic metals in the Fe-Co-Al ternary system.
+Our results show that alloys like Fe-Co-Al are promising candidates for developing magnetic optical metamaterials, where the manipulation of both magnetic moment orientation and chemical composition serves to regulate their interaction with light.

-Most other studies of frequency dependent $\sigma_{xy}$ are done in the optical regime, at much higher energies.
-For example, Ref.~\onlinecite{KIM20026} computed $\sigma_{xy}$ for Fe$_{3}$Co and FeCo$_{3}$ in the 0.5--5.2~eV energy range.
-Next, Ref.~\onlinecite{kumar2010optical} computed the optical response of Fe$_{4-x}$Co$_x$ (with $x=1$--$3$) up to the 13~eV range, while Ref.~\onlinecite{Rhee, ADEBAMBO} reported $\sigma_{xy}$ for FeAl in the 0.5--6~eV range.
-Recently, some studies have focused on the off-diagonal optical response in the terahertz (THz) regime.
-Seifert\cite{202007398} studied the off-diagonal optical response in DyCo$_5$, Co$_{0.32}$Fe$_{0.68}$ and Gd$_{0.27}$Fe$_{0.73}$, and they measured somewhat stronger dependence of $\sigma_{xy}$ on $\omega$ in the range of frequencies below 10~THz, than above 10~THz.
-Matsuda\cite{matsuda2020room} studied the off-diagonal optical response in Weyl antiferromagnet Mn$_3$Sn at very low energy (10~meV) and they find weak dependence of $\sigma_{xy}$ on the frequency.
-On the other hand, calculated and measured $\sigma_{xy}$ in the THz regime is very frequency dependent in SrRuO$_3$, as shown in Refs.~\onlinecite{PhysRevB.81.235218, science.1089408, Shimano_2011}.
+The early work from Ref.~\cite{uspenskii1989electron} focuses on the frequency dependence of $\sigma_{xy}$ in Fe, Co, and Ni for frequencies $\omega$ above 24~THz (0.1~eV).
+Most other studies of frequency-dependent $\sigma_{xy}$ are carried out in the optical regime, at even higher energies.
+For example, Ref.~\cite{KIM20026} computed $\sigma_{xy}$ for Fe$_{3}$Co and FeCo$_{3}$ in the 120--1300~THz (0.5--5.2~eV) energy range.
+Next, Ref.~\cite{kumar2010optical} calculated the optical response of Fe$_{4-x}$Co$_x$ (with $x=1$--$3$) up to the 3100~THz (13~eV) range, while Ref.~\cite{Rhee, ADEBAMBO} reported $\sigma_{xy}$ for FeAl in the 120--1500~THz (0.5--6~eV) range.
+Recently, some studies have focused on the off-diagonal optical response in the THz regime.
+Seifert\cite{202007398} studied the off-diagonal optical response in DyCo$_5$, Co$_{0.32}$Fe$_{0.68}$ and Gd$_{0.27}$Fe$_{0.73}$, and they measured somewhat stronger dependence of $\sigma_{xy}$ on $\omega$ in the range of frequencies below 10~THz.
+Matsuda\cite{matsuda2020room} studied the off-diagonal optical response in Weyl antiferromagnet Mn$_3$Sn at very low energy (2.4~THz) and they find weak dependence of $\sigma_{xy}$ on frequency.
+On the other hand, calculated and measured $\sigma_{xy}$ in the THz regime is very frequency dependent in SrRuO$_3$, as shown in Refs.~\cite{PhysRevB.81.235218, science.1089408, Shimano_2011}.

 We organize the paper as follows.
 In Sec.~\ref{sec:methods} we show the calculation methods.
 In Sec.~\ref{sec:results} we present and analyze our results.
 We conclude in Sec.~\ref{sec:conclusion}.